Virtualization Options

 Procedure

-To configure the virtualization options for an agent, follow these steps:
+To configure the virtualization options for an agent:

-1. Access the GUI of the Datto device.
+Access the Remote Web of the Datto device.

-5. Go to the Advanced section, and scroll to Virtualization Storage Controller.
+Go to the Advanced section, and scroll to the setting you would like to update.

 This option selects the type of NIC driver to use in the virtual environment.
 This is generally only needed during disaster recovery situations, as well as for purposes of testing the network functionality of a backup VM.
 There are options for KVM and ESX virtualization.